Pet Help & Rescue (PHaR)

 “Time is not refundable, use it with intention” Anonymous

 Without a formal product manager, I created a Kanban board and worked closely with developers to initiate design tickets, document changes, and convert UI fixes into development tasks.
-This streamlined our process, reducing the design-to-development cycle time by 40% through a clear, timed routine.
+This streamlined our process, reducing the design-to-development cycle time by over 40% through a clear, timed routine.

 Deliver: Beta Testing